Kysek Soft Cooler Review

 Insulation Ability –

 You may immediately notice the similarity between the Kysek dry bag and other premium soft-sided coolers such as those made by Yeti and RTIC in regards to size and shape.
-However, while they may look similar and have similar features they really aren’t intended to keep items cool for long periods of time.
+However, while they may look similar and have similar features they aren’t intended to keep items cool for long periods.
 These are more designed to simply protect your belongings from the elements, particularly rain and snow.
 This is thanks to features such as the InternaShield interior which is surprisingly thick and insulated for being a soft-sided material.

-In addition, the skin used is made of rawhide and is high-frequency welded to ensure a consistent and protected seal for all of the elements that you can throw at it.
+Also, the skin used is made of rawhide and is high-frequency welded to ensure a consistent and protected seal for all of the elements that you can throw at it.
 Kysek also uses thermo-welds in its construction which minimizes the amount of moisture that can find its way inside.

 Ice life will vary some depending on size but don’t expect more than 8 or 9 hours of ice retention (even in the largest models).
 And if you do insist on using these for chilling items, we recommend going with ice packs instead of ice.

 These units are quite mobile and pretty easy to carry, even when loaded up.
 You may be a bit tired after lugging one of the larger sizes that are full of contents but it is still easier than most hard-sided coolers.
 There are well-placed comfort-grip handles on the overhead should strap that make it much easier to carry without straining.
 Another cool feature in the larger sizes is a detachable, padded shoulder strap.
 We like using the shoulder strap while transporting this soft-sided cooler and then you can simply remove it when not in use.
 Other helpful convenience features include an easy-access main compartment, a front zipper pocket, water-resistant zippers, and reflective points for easy identification.